Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Grant Application Reference Information

-Past application responses, successful wording, reusable examples, and the requirements from previous funders and application forms, so future bids can build on what has already been submitted.
+Past application responses, successful wording, reusable examples, and requirements from previous funders and application forms, so future bids can build on what has already been submitted.

 What It Makes Possible